ShipStream/openmage-sync/README.md

 - Adds API endpoint `shipstream_stock_item.adjust`
 - Adds API endpoint `shipstream_order_shipment.info`
 - Adds API endpoint `shipstream_order_shipment.createWithTracking`
+- Adds an event observer for `sales_order_save_commit_after` to trigger an order sync when an order is saved
-- Adds a cron job to do a full inventory pull at 02:00 every day (with a random sleep time)
+- Adds a cron job to do a full inventory sync every hour (with a short random sleep time)
 - Stores the ShipStream remote url in the `core_flag` table

 ### Why is this required?
 Doesn't OpenMage/Magento already have an API?